Contact for the resource

 Gravimetric content of less than X mm soil material in the fine earth fraction* (e.g. X = 0.002 mm as specified in the analytical method description) (g/100g).
 ISRIC is developing a centralized and user–focused server database, known as ISRIC World Soil Information Service (WoSIS).
 The aims are to: • Safeguard world soil data "as is" • Share soil data (point, polygon, grid) upon their standardization and harmonization • Provide quality-assessed input for a growing range of environmental applications.
 So far some 400,000 profiles have been imported into WoSIS from disparate soil databases; some 150,000 of have been standardised.
 The number of measured data for each property varies between proﬁles and with depth, generally depending on the purpose of the initial studies.
 Further, in most source data sets, there are fewer data for soil physical as opposed to soil chemical attributes and there are fewer measurements for deeper than for superficial horizons.
 Generally, limited quality information is associated with the various source data.
 Special attention has been paid to the standardization of soil analytical method descriptions with focus on the set of soil properties considered in the GlobalSoilMap specifications.
 Newly developed procedures for the above, that consider the soil property, analytical method and unit of measurement, have been applied to the present set of geo-referenced soil profile data.
 Gradually, the quality assessed and harmonized "shared" data will be made available to the international community through several webservices.
 All data managed in WoSIS are handled in conformance with ISRICs data use and citation policy, respecting inherited restrictions.
 The most recent set of standardized attributes derived from WoSIS are available via WFS.
 For instructions see Procedures manual 2018, Appendix A, link below (Procedures manual 2018). * The fine earth fraction is generally defined as being less than 2 mm.
 However, an upper limit of 1 mm was used in the former Soviet Union and its sattelite states (Katchynsky scheme).
 This has been indicated in the database.

-Clay content (0-2 micro meter) mass fraction in ‰ at 6 standard depths predicted using the global compilation of soil ground observations.
-To visualize these layers please use soilgrids.org.
+Clay content (0-2 micro meter) mass fraction in ‰ at 6 standard depths.
+Predictions were derived using a digital soil mapping approach based on Quantile Random Forest, drawing on a global compilation of soil profile data and environmental layers.
+To visualize these layers please use www.soilgrids.org.

 This harmonized dataset of derived soil properties for the world (WISE30sec) is comprised of a soil-geographical and a soil attribute component.
 The GIS dataset was created using the soil map unit delineations of the broad scale Harmonised World Soil Database, version 1.21, with minor corrections, overlaid by a climate zones map (Köppen-Geiger) as co-variate, and soil property estimates derived from analyses of the ISRIC-WISE soil profile database for the respective mapped ‘soil/climate’ combinations.
 The dataset considers 20 soil properties that are commonly required for global agro-ecological zoning, land evaluation, crop growth simulation, modelling of soil gaseous emissions, and analyses of global environmental change.
 It presents ‘best’ estimates for: organic carbon content, total nitrogen, C/N ratio, pH(H2O), CECsoil, CECclay, effective CEC, total exchangeable bases (TEB), base saturation, aluminium saturation, calcium carbonate content, gypsum content, exchangeable sodium percentage (ESP), electrical conductivity, particle size distribution (content of sand, silt and clay), proportion of coarse fragments (less than 2 mm), bulk density, and available water capacity (-33 to -1500 kPa); also the dominant soil drainage class.
 Soil property estimates are presented for fixed depth intervals of 20 cm up to a depth of 100 cm, respectively of 50 cm between 100 cm to 200 cm (or less when appropriate) for so-called ‘synthetic’ profiles’ (as defined by their ‘soil/climate’ class).
 The respective soil property estimates were derived from statistical analyses of data for some 21,000 soil profiles managed in a working copy of the ISRIC-WISE database; this was done using an elaborate scheme of taxonomy-based transfer rules complemented with expert-rules that consider the ‘in-pedon’ consistency of the predictions.
 The type of rules used was flagged to provide an indication of the possible confidence (i.e. lineage) in the derived data.
 Best estimates for each attribute are given as means and standard deviations (STD), as calculated for the sample populations that remained upon application of a robust data outlier detection scheme.
 Results of the analyses can be linked to the spatial data through the unique map unit (grid cell) identifier, which is a combination of the soil unit and climate class code.
 Most map units are comprised of up to ten different components; each of these with their own range of derived soil properties and associated statistical uncertainties.
 Estimates of global soil organic carbon (SOC) stocks to 200 cm are presented in the technical documentation as an example of possible application.